 What equipment do I need to view the Museum's expedition?

-- To explore on your own, you must have a compatible mobile phone and VR headset.
+- To explore on your own, the minimum requirement is a compatible mobile phone, tablet, or Chromebook and a WiFi connection.
 Learn more about exploring on your own.

 Are there other technology requirements to use this expedition?

-- Yes.
-The teacher's device and all of the students' devices must be connected to the same WiFi network, and the WiFi must allow peer-to-peer communication.
-This is how the teacher is able to use her or his tablet to direct students to visual details during the tour.
+- In order for a teacher to provide a guided tour experience, the teacher's device and all of the students' devices must be connected to the same WiFi network.
+The WiFi must allow peer-to-peer communication.
+This is how the teacher is able to use their tablet to direct students to visual details during the tour.
 Learn more about setting up your WiFi network.